 The professional learning focus for DCP All Organization PD this year was "heavy lifting" and Designated and Integrated ELD.
 However, this continues to be an area of need and will continue into next year as we are not yet seeing the results in the data we are aiming for with active implementation.
-ARHS and ARMS staff participated in EL Monitoring and data conversations this year to highlight the academic experience and needs of English learners.
+EPHS staff participated in EL Monitoring and data conversations this year to highlight the academic experience and needs of English learners.
 ELPAC participation and process was much-improved this year, although the data is not yet available.
 EPHS has demonstrated active and engaged participation with the EL Task Force this year, collaborating on meaningful recommendations for the DCP community as a whole.
 Instructional Coaches and the Director of Learning Design Systems attended CABE this year with the purpose of broadening their experience with EL learning.
-Administrative and coaching walk-throughs have given teachers feedback on implementing Designated and Integrated ELD.
-Using the Edgenuity virtual instructional platform brought unanticipated challenges to working with English Learners this year.